 In 2012, the leaders of Orange County and Orlando came together to form the initial Best Foot Forward Coalition.
 Together, they believed they could make the roads safer by focusing on one critical behavior: getting more drivers to yield and stop for people in marked crosswalks.
-Over the last 8 years, BFF has tracked significant improvements in driver yield rates at observed crosswalks.
+Over the last nine years, Best Foot Forward has tracked significant improvements in driver yield rates at observed crosswalks.

-62% of residents of the Greater Orlando Metro live in Orange County, according to the U.S. Census Bureau.
-Even more work there.
-That made Orange County and the City of Orlando the obvious starting point for BFF to make a big difference in pedestrian safety.
+According to the U.S. Census Bureau, 62% of residents of the Greater Orlando Metro live in Orange County.
+That made Orange County and the City of Orlando the obvious starting point for Best Foot Forward to make a big difference in Central Florida pedestrian safety.

-Each year, the BFF Steering Committees choose a number of crosswalks to monitor and enforce.
-The steering committees are made of up city and county engineers, planners, law enforcement, representatives from the public schools, the health department and public transit.
-Crosswalks are chosen based on a number of factors including: ones near schools, LYNX bus stops or SunRail stations, ones in high-crash corridors, ones with a high number of resident complaints, ones with engineering changes or counter-measures already planned.
+Each year, the Best Foot Forward Steering Committees choose a number of crosswalks to monitor and enforce.
+The steering committees are made up of city and county engineers, planners, law enforcement, representatives from the public schools, the health department and public transit.
+Crosswalks are chosen based on a number of factors including: ones near schools, LYNX bus stops or SunRail stations, ones in high-crash corridors, ones with a high number of resident complaints, and ones with engineering changes or counter-measures already planned.

 Below are the 2020 crosswalks chosen.
-Click on each crosswalk to see Google Street View.
+Click on each crosswalk on the Google Map below to see details.
+Click on each crosswalk in the grid below the map to see Google Street View.

 Best Foot Forward launched on May 30, 2012 at a standing-room-only press conference hosted by Orlando Health, timed to coincide with National Trauma Awareness Month.